Garages. Basements. Attics. Spare rooms. We've seen customers fit a golf simulator pretty much everywhere.

 How tall do ceilings need to be for a golf simulator?

 The average golfer needs a 9-10’ ceiling to golf indoors.
 Otherwise, you and your club will suffer.
-Depending on your height, arm length, and club length you might be comfortable in less.
-Carl's Place's shortest enclosure is 7.7' tall, which fits an 8' ceiling height.
+Depending on your height, arm length, club length and swing plane, you might be comfortable in less.
+Carl's Place's shortest enclosure fits low ceilings, but you'll be sacrificing swing space and which clubs you can use.

 With a shorter ceiling, you won't be able to swing a driver.
 But, practicing with your shorter irons is better than nothing!